MAKEUP PRODUCTS (NON-PERMANENT)

 1360

-Although most chemicals in cosmetic products present minimal or absolutely no danger, several are associated with considerable medical issues, such as neurological harm and cancer.
-Chemicals in cosmetics get into your body through ingestion, inhalation, and internal use, and cause similar dangers as food chemicals, per this site.
+While most chemicals in cosmetic products pose hardly any or zero danger, several dozen have been linked with considerable health problems, such as neurological harm and cancer.
+Cosmetic chemicals invade a person's body through inhalation, ingestion, and the skin, and pose the same dangers as food chemicals, per this site.